anvitapranjal18-glitch/Marvel_Induction_2026/Task_14.md

 - **K-Map Optimization:** I plotted the truth table values into a 2-variable K-Map.
 The simplified Boolean expression derived was:
   $$A = D \cdot \overline{K}$$
   _This indicates the alarm is active only when the Door is 1 AND the Key is NOT 1._
-- **Circuit Implementation:** I rigged the circuit using a **NOT gate (7404)** and an **AND gate (7408)**.
-  - I used push buttons with pull-down resistors to represent the sensors.
-  - The Key signal was passed through the NOT gate to invert it.
-  - The Door signal and the inverted Key signal were fed into the AND gate.
-- **Hardware Validation:** I tested all four logic states.
-The buzzer successfully activated only when the "Door" button was pressed alone.
-If both buttons were pressed (simulating an authorized entry with a key), the alarm remained silent, confirming the logic was optimized and correct.

 ### **Truth Table & K-Map Representation**